 From the wiki: “‘Touch Me When We’re Dancing’ is a song written by Terry Skinner, J. L. Wallace and Ken Bell.
 Skinner and Wallace headed the Muscle Shoals, Alabama, session group Bama, who first recorded the song and released it as a single in 1979.

 Written and originally recorded by Exile (1980).

 Hit version by Alabama (US #18/C&W #1/CAN #1 1983).

 From the wiki: “Written by Exile band members Mark Gray and J.P.
 Pennington (‘Kiss You All Over’, ‘The Closer You Get‘), the song was originally recorded by Exile in the early 1980s.
-The Exile version was released as a single, but failed to reach the Billboard Hot 100.
+The Exile version was released the song as a single, but it failed to reach the Billboard Hot 100.

 Written and first recorded by Exile (1980).